MarianoAlipi/aeronautical-charts-updater/README.md

 # Aeronautical Charts Updater

-A tool to download the latest aeronautical charts to use them in flight simulators.
-The program includes the option to add airports and specific charts.
+A tool to download the latest aeronautical charts from the Federal Aviation Administration’s website.
+The airports and runways to download are customizable.
+This tool is intended to be used alongside flight simulation software.